 Liposuction is the removal of fat in a specific area of the body.
-This should be done by a surgeon that is board certified and is skilled and trained in this area.
-The liposuction procedure includes a suction mechanism that affects the target area by removing the fat cells efficiently and quickly.
-The tools that are used, which are a cannula (hollow tube) and an aspirator (a device that suctions), create the vacuum that is inserted into a small incision in the skin.
-If not utilized correctly, the fat-removal can cause painful and visible pockets in the skin, giving an appearance that may have not been the goal of the procedure.
+A skilled and trained plastic surgeon, preferably one who is board certified, should perform liposuction, which includes a suction mechanism that affects the target area by efficiently and quickly removing fat cells.
+The tools that are used, such as a cannula (hollow tube) and aspirator (a device that suctions), create a vacuum that is inserted into a small incision in the skin.
+If not correctly utilized, the fat-removal can cause painful and visible pockets in the skin, giving an appearance that may have not been the goal of the procedure.

 Liposuction malpractice is when a surgical technique is done incorrectly and causes harm to the patient, either physically or mentally.
 Liposuction malpractice can cause extreme pain, swelling, bruising, weakness, and more.
-Even though it’s a rare occurrence, liposuction malpractice is due to the negligence of either the surgeon not using the correct techniques or the surgeon was not properly trained to do the procedure.
+Even though it’s a rare occurrence, liposuction malpractice is due to negligence; either the surgeon was not using the correct techniques or the surgeon was not properly trained to do the procedure.

 Outcomes of negligence during the procedure can include allergic reactions to medication, infection, and even death.
-There is a great emphasis on finding the best surgeon to do the procedure that is safe and shares the same vision as you.
+That’s why it’s so important to find the best surgeon to do the procedure.

 The Horrors of Liposuction